9x9go/reviews/README.md

 # 9 x 9 Go Big Matches
 Below are selected 9 x 9 Go games of 9 Dan professional Go players.
 The winners have their names highlighted.
 A Master of Go 9p+ gives comments.
+Clean game records (PDF and SGF) are also given for your perusal.
 | Black                 | White              | Komi   |Results| PDF   | SGF    | Comments |
 | --------------------- |:------------------ | ------:|:------| :-----|:-------|:---------|
 | `Naoki Miyamoto`   8p   | Go Seigen      9p  | 0      |B+4    | NG001 | NG001  | NG001C   |